mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		...
 		TOTAL: 0 BTC

-Note that it’s also possible to [track ordinary Bitcoin addresses with your tracking wallet][1].
-This is not recommended, however, as you must save their corresponding keys in a key list in order to spend them.
-Avoiding the use of keys is precisely the reason MMGen was created!
+*While not covered in this introduction, note that it’s also possible to [import ordinary Bitcoin addresses into your tracking wallet][1].
+This allows you to move funds from another wallet directly to MMGen without having to go through the network.
+To use it, you must save the keys corresponding to the addresses where the funds are stored in a separate file for use during signing.*

-Now that your addresses are being tracked, you may go ahead and send some BTC to them.
-If you send 0.1, 0.2, 0.3 and 0.4 BTC respectively, for example, your address listing will look something like this after the transactions have been
+Now that your addresses are being tracked, you may go ahead and send some BTC to them over the Bitcoin network.
+If you send 0.1, 0.2, 0.3 and 0.4 BTC respectively, for example, your address listing will look something like this after the transactions have been confirmed:
-confirmed:

 		$ mmgen-tool listaddresses
 		MMGenID     COMMENT    BALANCE